Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 You can create additional values.yaml files with customized values.

-The following Helm command creates a replica of the original values.yaml file called hello.yaml:
+The following Helm command shows how a custom YAML file can be used to override the values in the original GigaSpaces Helm chart:

 ```bash
 helm install insightedge -f customValues.yaml --name hello